the-tcpdump-group/libpcap/doc/README.Win32.md

 Run the command

-	cmake "-DPacket_ROOT=C:\Npcap SDK" {path-to-libpcap-source}
+	cmake "-DPacket_ROOT={path-to-sdk}" {path-to-libpcap-source}

-where {path-to-libpcap-source} is the pathname of the top-level source directory for libpcap.
+where {path-to-sdk} is the path of the directory cntaining the Npcap or WinPcap SDK and {path-to-libpcap-source} is the pathname of the top-level source directory for libpcap.

 Run the command